Correa95/My-Learning_Notes/Machine-Learning-Notes/Neural-Network.md

    concrete = pd.read_csv('../input/dl-course-data/concrete.csv')
    concrete.head()

-# This is the libraries
+# This is the imported libraries

 2. from tensorflow import keras from tensorflow.keras import layers